 Volume data can be opened with the command open (which automatically starts Volume Viewer) and saved to a file with save.

 Data set statistics and isosurface-enclosed volumes can be reported with measure.
-See also: Density Map Toolbar, Marker Placement, show, color, transparency, vseries, molmap, fitmap, surface operations, measurements, DICOM Quick Reference
+See also: Map icons, Marker Placement, show, color, transparency, vseries, molmap, fitmap, surface operations, measurements, ChimeraX DICOM Reference

 The Volume Viewer window can be manipulated like other panels in ChimeraX (more...).